thinkhero/dcrdocs/docs/faq/configuration.md

 #### 3. Can I run mainnet and testnet daemons and wallets at the same time and on the same machine?

-Yes[^9264], just add `--testnet` to the appropriate spots (`dcrd`, `dcrwallet`, `dcrctl`) and everything will work.
+Yes[^9264], just add `--testnet` to the appropriate spots (`hcd`, `hcwallet`, `hcctl`) and everything will work.
 This is why they use different ports and data/log directories!

 ---

-#### 4. What are the security implications of using the same RPC server authentication passwords with `dcrd` and `dcrwallet`?
+#### 4. What are the security implications of using the same RPC server authentication passwords with `hcd` and `hcwallet`?

-There is a lot less you can do with access to `dcrd` than you can with access to `dcrwallet`.
-Importantly, RPC access[^11480] to `dcrwallet`, when the wallet is unlocked, can be used to spend coins.
+There is a lot less you can do with access to `hcd` than you can with access to `hcwallet`.
+Importantly, RPC access[^11480] to `hcwallet`, when the wallet is unlocked, can be used to spend coins.

-When `dcrd` and `dcrwallet` are both on the same machine, it probably does not matter all that much, but when you are running more secure setups where the wallet is on a separate machine than `dcrd`, you would pretty clearly not want to use the same credentials for both.
-Remember that `dcrd` has to be on an Internet-facing machine in order to stay synced to the network (download the block chain data, broadcast transactions, and so on).
+When `hcd` and `hcwallet` are both on the same machine, it probably does not matter all that much, but when you are running more secure setups where the wallet is on a separate machine than `hcd`, you would pretty clearly not want to use the same credentials for both.
+Remember that `hcd` has to be on an Internet-facing machine in order to stay synced to the network (download the block chain data, broadcast transactions, and so on).

-On the other hand, the `dcrwallet` that contains your funds, for best security, should really not be on a system that has Internet access as it is significantly more difficult for someone to steal your coins if the wallet that contains them is not even on a machine that is accessible via the Internet.
-Obviously, if you are staking your coins, you will need at least one Internet-facing `dcrwallet` instance.
-Thus, the most secure setup involves having one "cold" `dcrwallet` instance that is on a machine that is not Internet-accessible, and a second "hot" `dcrwallet` instance (using a different seed of course) to which the cold dcrwallet instance delegates voting right via the `--ticketaddress` parameter, both of which use different credentials.
+On the other hand, the `hcwallet` that contains your funds, for best security, should really not be on a system that has Internet access as it is significantly more difficult for someone to steal your coins if the wallet that contains them is not even on a machine that is accessible via the Internet.
+Obviously, if you are staking your coins, you will need at least one Internet-facing `hcwallet` instance.
+Thus, the most secure setup involves having one "cold" `hcwallet` instance that is on a machine that is not Internet-accessible, and a second "hot" `hcwallet` instance (using a different seed of course) to which the cold hcwallet instance delegates voting right via the `--ticketaddress` parameter, both of which use different credentials.

 ---